<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Running]]></category>

-<guid isPermaLink="false">http://www.eatblogrun.com/?p=1881</guid>
+<guid isPermaLink="false">http://www.eatblogrun.com/?p=2030</guid>

-<content:encoded><![CDATA[<p>It&#8217;s <a href="http://www.eatblogrun.com/category/ebr-rock-star/">EBR Rock Star</a> time!
-Today we&#8217;re chatting with Katie Bonner, a 3 time EBR virtual racer (have you added your spring race to our <a href="http://www.eatblogrun.com/events/spring-fling-2013/">Spring Fling</a> yet?) who recently completed her first half marathon (woo hoo!).
-Welcome, Katie!</p>
+<content:encoded><![CDATA[<p>It&#8217;s <a href="/category/ebr-rock-star/">EBR Rock Star</a> time!
+Today we&#8217;re chatting with Christina Refford, a <a href="/events/spring-fling-2013/">Spring Fling</a> runner (y&#8217;all&#8230; add your summer race to our <a href="/events/summer-sprint-2013/" target="_blank">Summer Sprint</a>!) who completed her first half marathon in May (woo hoo!).
+Welcome, Christina!</p>

-<p><strong>You recently completed your first half marathon on April 28 – go you!
+<p><strong>You completed your first half marathon on May 5 – go you!
 Do you have any top tips for runners thinking about taking the plunge to try a half marathon?</strong></p>

 <p><strong>We here at EBR like food.
 What are your favorite pre and post race snacks/meals?</strong></p>

-<p><strong>Tell us about your favorite running gear. </strong></p>
+<p><strong>Tell us about your essential running gear.</strong></p>

 <p><strong>Are you inspired by any running bloggers?
 If so, who?</strong></p>